saftle/merge_lora_into_checkpoint_batch/README.md

 - There seems to be a problem when using GPU/CUDA merging, so hardcoded it to CPU for now.

-- Hardcoded it to save as torch.float16 for now until an implementation is done on the sd-mecha side is done

-- Will temporarily strip all extra keys that are not mandatory in the model (pruning).
-However in the case of having a second set of ema keys, those will be kept for now until that is fixed on the sd-mecha side.
+- If an extra unused set of ema keys are found, they will be automatically stripped.
+Looking into ways to potentially keep these and merge them as well, in order to keep models as-is even if they are fundamentally useless junk in a model file.